-- A temporary occupancy permit may be issued by the Zoning Inspector for a period not exceeding six (6) months during alterations or partial occupancy of a building pending its completion; provided that such temporary permit may require such conditions and safeguards as will protect the safety of the occupants and the public.
+B. A temporary occupancy permit may be issued by the Town Building Official for a period not exceeding six (6) months during alterations or partial occupancy of a building pending its completion; provided that such temporary permit may require such conditions and safeguards as will protect the safety of the occupants and the public.

-- The Town Planner/Codes Administrator shall maintain a record of all zoning certificates and copies shall be furnished upon request to any person.
+C. The Town Planner shall maintain a record of all zoning certificates and copies shall be furnished upon request to any person.

 28 – 1301.4 CONSTRUCTION AND USE TO BE AS PROVIDED IN APPLICATIONS, PLANS, AND ZONING CERTIFICATES

 Zoning certificates issued on the basis of site plans and applications approved by the Town Planner authorize only the use, arrangement, and construction set forth in such approved plans and applications, and no other use, arrangement, or construction.
 Use, arrangement, or construction differing with that authorized shall be deemed violation of this Ordinance, and punishable as provided by Section 28 – 1308 thereof.

 SECTION 28 – 1302 PLANNING AND ZONING COMMISSION

 Upon the effective date of this Ordinance, the Easton Planning and Zoning Commission shall have the powers and duties set forth in this Ordinance.